kenguru33/node-starter/README.md

 # Node Starter Template
-## A very simple node starter project configured for testing with jest and wallaby
+## A very simple node starter project configured for testing with jest and wallaby.

 ## Run in docker environment
 ### Install node modules